Flying Blue Extra: Is Essential or Extended Worth It?

 Bonus miles: ~EUR 3.
 Lounge: EUR 70.
 XP bonus (Extended): 6 XP = EUR 60.
 Total best case: EUR 133 vs EUR 699.
 Not even close.
 Stick with no subscription.

-SkyStatus FB Extra Detailed Breakdown comparing No Subscription baseline, Essential at -342 euros and -90 percent ROI, and Extended at -38 euros and -5 percent ROI, with benefit-by-benefit value table including bonus miles, lounge vouchers, and XP bonus worth 478 euros
+SkyStatus FB Extra Detailed Breakdown for the remaining cycle comparing No Subscription baseline, Essential at -301 euros net value and -79 percent ROI, and Extended at -307 euros and -44 percent ROI, with a benefit-by-benefit value table including bonus miles on AF/KL, lounge vouchers and miles protection

 When to Subscribe